Discover the nature park

 Plants

-The spiral (Pinus uncinata) is often referred to as an upright-growing mountain pine.
+The spurge (Pinus uncinata) is often referred to as an upright-growing mountain pine.
 Mountain pine (Pinus mugo) and spurge cannot be clearly distinguished from each other.
-Thus, the spiral is not always considered e...
+Thus, the spurge is not always considered to be a...

 learn more